Halieeim/AutoMerger/README.md

 >
 > ### ==> Note: write the branch name without 'origin/'.

-## What does this script specificlly do?
+## What does this script specifically do?
 > - Excluding undesired directories if [-a] option is applied
 >
 > - Filter Directories that do not have ".git" directory "Not a Repository"